JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 communicated with by letter, overland) will be prepared to board the vessel, the moment she enters the harbour.

-I have the honour to remain, dear sir, your obedient servant, RICHARD CUFF (late sergeant in the Detective Force, Scotland Yard, London).[^fn3]
+I have the honour to remain, dear sir, your obedient servant, _Richard_ _Cuff_ (late sergeant in the Detective Force, Scotland Yard, London).[^fn3]

-[^fn3]: NOTE.–Wherever the Report touches on the events of the birthday, or of the three days that followed it, compare with Betteredge’s Narrative, chapters viii. to xiii.
+[^fn3]: _Note_.–Wherever the Report touches on the events of the birthday, or of the three days that followed it, compare with Betteredge’s Narrative, chapters viii. to xiii.

 ## Seventh Narrative

-In a Letter from MR. CANDY
+In a Letter from _Mr_. _Candy_

 Frizinghall, Wednesday, September 26th, 1849.–Dear Mr. Franklin Blake, you will anticipate the sad news I have to tell you, on finding your